dask/dask/docs/source/glossary.rst

   A caching mechanism that automatically picks out and stores useful tasks.

 Tuple:
   A sequence of immutable Python objects.
 Tuples and lists are both sequences.
-The difference between tuples and lists is that tuples use parenthesis and are immutable (cannot be changed), whereas lists use square brackets and are mutable (can be changed).
+The difference between tuples and lists is that tuples use parentheses and are immutable (cannot be changed), whereas lists use square brackets and are mutable (can be changed).